SolarNetwork/solarnode-handbook/docs/users/controls/modbus.md

 # Modbus Control

-This project provides SolarNode plugin that can be used to set arbitrary Modbus register values, such as numbers or strings.
+SolarNode can be update arbitrary Modbus register values on Modbus devices with the **Modbus Control** component.

-This datum source is provided by the [Modbus Control][src] plugin, which is included in the [solarnode-app-modbus][pkg] package in SolarNodeOS.
+This component is provided by the [Modbus Control][src] plugin, which is included in the [solarnode-app-modbus][pkg] package in SolarNodeOS.

 ## Use